 - Canada is one of the best places in the world to see polar bears in the wild

-- Canada's thriving Inuit communities provides great interest
+- Visit thriving Inuit communities

 - Whether you come to explore on foot, onboard a ship, by vehicle or plane, the Canadian Arctic offers unparalleled choice in terms of experiences

-Trips to the Canadian Arctic
+Choosing your cruise to the Canadian Arctic

-This comprehensive westbound voyage stands out for its compelling combination of West Greenland, in-depth exploration of remote Baffin Island and the historic Northwest Passage.
-Jaw dropping scenery, towering icebergs, thrilling wildlife encounters, Inuit community visits and fascinating history pervade this…
+This comprehensive westbound voyage stands out for its compelling combination of West Greenland, in-depth exploration of the east coast of Baffin Island and the historic Northwest Passage.
+Jaw dropping scenery, towering icebergs, thrilling wildlife encounters, Inuit community visits and fascinating…

 Circumnavigate legendary Baffin Bay as part of this extraordinary Arctic adventure which cherry picks the region’s highlights.
 From West Greenland’s spectacular glaciers and pretty Inuit villages to the remoteness and rich wildlife of Baffin Island, this is a journey of…

-Major Landmarks in the Canadian Arctic Region
+Major landmarks in the Canadian Arctic region

-Canadian Arctic: Your Questions Answered
+Canadian Arctic: FAQs

 From £5,000 per person upwards, depending on the length of the voyage and the ship you are on.